 How Does the 1000 Calorie Diet Meal Plan Work?

 To put it simply, consuming fewer calories than your body burns leads to weight loss.
 With a 1000 calorie meal plan, you’re significantly reducing your calorie intake, which creates a caloric deficit.
-However, because 1000 calories is quite low, your body needs those calories to come from nutrient-rich foods to ensure you’re still getting the vitamins, minerals, and energy you need to function.

 Here’s a quick example of what a day might look like: